Forword: please note this is an opinion piece.

 So let’s look at a few case studies.
 Hugh Howey admitted he used his own money, one of these underground market PR firms, and a whole lot of Fiverr people to buy his way onto the NYT bestsellers list and pad his serialized book with fake reviews.
 He openly admitted this on his own website and did an in-depth interview outlining how he went about achieving his letters.
 And yet no one went raging to Amazon demanding his account be revoked, nor did Amazon demand his royalty payments be paid back.
 So pray tell how this is any different?

 Purchasing dozens of “fake” reviews through businesses like Fiverr is no different than the author who band together all their family, friends, and fellow readers/authors to create huge review/reader teams and then not only enlist these huge review teams to leave reviews but oftentimes pay them as well to leave dozens upon dozens of reviews of a book which was just released.
 You ever see a book that literally has only been live for two hours with two hundred plus glowing 5-star reviews on it and wonder how they managed it?
-That’s how they did.
+That’s how they did it.
 Is doing that any more ethical than paying a bunch of random strangers to do the same thing?
 Does knowing the reviewers somehow make it okay as opposed to finding a complete stranger to do it for you?
 The only difference is Amazon’s ToS says you can’t “pay” for reviews, but they do not specify what “payment” is specifically.
 We all just assume they mean we can’t spend money but giving someone a book in exchange for a review is okay.
 In my eyes, it’s still payment.
 Just because Amazon lets us get away with it in their world does not make it an ethical business practice.

 I’ve seen authors gather together these large teams and then pay them to pre-order their book so when it hits, it shoots up the Amazon ranking with the potential to earn bestseller letters.
 Yet authors are okay with this because so many of them do it.
 How is enlisting these large review teams any different than someone buying the same exact services through places like Fiverr?
 Just because it is not technically against Amazon’s ToS does not necessarily make it ethical business practices.
 Yes, large trade publishers hire people to leave reviews yet indie authors seem okay with that, but are quick to crucify an indie who pads their reviews through Fiverr.
 Either way, the ToS are being broken no matter how much you want to justify it, the only difference is one of them everyone is doing, and the other one is being done just as often, authors just don’t talk about it.